shreya1sharma/ShreyaSharma/_notes/prob_and_stats.md

 1. Population versus sample
 - sample is a representative of the population
 - in population we measure a parameter, in sample we measure statistic
+- sample must be:
+	1. part of population
+	2. representative
+	3. independent
+	4. random
 - always two version of maths formulas - one for population and one for sample

 2. Descriptive statistics